 - 1/4 cup sugar

 - 3 1/2 to 4 cups all-purpose flour

-- In your stand mixer bowl, add the yeast, 1 tsp of sugar, and lukewarm water.
+In your stand mixer bowl, add the yeast, 1 teaspoon of sugar, and lukewarm water.
 Let stand for a few minutes.

 - When the yeast has foamed up, add the room temperature/lukewarm milk, pumpkin puree, oil, salt, ground cinnamon, ground nutmeg, ground ginger, sugar and 1 cup of flour.
 Mix with a spoon to combine.

 - Put stand mixer bowl in place, add 2 more cups of flour and using the dough hook, allow the mixer to knead.

 - The dough will be sticky, add flour 1/2 cup at a time.

 - Let mixer knead dough for about 4 minutes and until enough flour has been added so it is no longer sticky.

 - Remove dough from mixer bowl and oil the inside lightly.
 Place dough back in bowl, cover with a towel and let it sit in a warm spot until it has doubled in size, about 1 hour.

 - After the hour has passed, punch the dough down and let it sit for a few minutes while you prepare the pan and filling.